FAC7/READMEs/week12/postgres/sqlcommands.md

 SQL (Structured Query Language) is a programming language designed to manage data stored in relational databases.

-SQL queries allow us to communicate with a database by asking questions and having the result set return data relevant to the question.
+SQL queries allow us to communicate with a database by asking questions and having the result set return data relevant to the question..

 'PostgreSQL is a general purpose and object-relational database management system'